Wills & Tax Planning for Farmers & Landowners - The Current Position

 This live and interactive session will cover the following:

-- The farming revolution post the 50% APR/BPR combined with the move to ‘farming for the environment’, Understanding ELMs and the need to review and start all succession planning and wills for the impact of the changes for farming clients.
-Consideration of £1million at 100% BPR/APR
+- The farming revolution post the 50% APR/BPR announcement combined with the move to ‘farming for the environment’, understanding ELMs and the need to review and start all succession planning and wills for the impact of the changes for farming clients.
+Consideration of £1million of the estate at 100% BPR/APR

 - Protection of the farm business pre and post ‘probate’ as part of will drafting where possible